dsas/vividmono/readme.txt

 VividMono is designed to be a clean and simple theme for personal blogging.
 It features a monochrome palette with a variety of style variations each adding a burst of vivid colour to bring your blog to life.

 == Changelog ==

+= 1.1 =
+ * Remove ref attribute from navigation block
+ * Improve responsitivity on front page for posts with categories & tags

 = 1.0.3 =
 * Update copyright statement for image contained within screenshot